-Connecticut Humanities partners with The Noah Webster House & West Hartford Historical Society to offer a special two-part community forum to look at the history of different races and religions in West Hartford, and ways the community can respond to the issues facing this diversity today.
-Both sessions will be moderated by Janet Bauer, anthropologist and Associate Professor of International Studies at Trinity College and will be held at the West Hartford Town Hall Auditorium.
-Programs are free and open to the public but space is limited so please register below.
+Connecticut Humanities partnered with The Noah Webster House & West Hartford Historical Society on a two-part community forum that looked at the history of different races and religions in West Hartford and ways that the community could respond to the issues facing it today.
+Sessions were moderated by Janet Bauer, anthropologist and Associate Professor of International Studies at Trinity College, and were held at the West Hartford Town Hall Auditorium.

-“The Roots of our Relationships,” on May 3rd will offer historical and global context for current issues surrounding racial issues.
-Award-winning historian Mary M. Donohue will provide the local historical perspective on racial and ethnic groups and immigrants.
-Rev. Dr. Terry Schmitt, Executive Director of the Connecticut Council for Interreligious Understanding, will speak to the history and patterns of religious groups in our community and around the state.
-Finally, Megan Torey, Executive Director of the World Affairs Council of Connecticut, will give the global context and conditions for immigration as well as an overview of the process faced by successive groups of immigrants.
-Audience questions and discussion will conclude the evening.
+“The Roots of our Relationships” on May 3rd offered historical and global context for current issues surrounding racial issues.
+Award-winning historian Mary M. Donohue provided the local historical perspective on racial and ethnic groups and immigrants.
+Rev. Dr. Terry Schmitt, Executive Director of the Connecticut Council for Interreligious Understanding, spoke to the history and patterns of religious groups in our community and around the state.
+Finally, Megan Torey, Executive Director of the World Affairs Council of Connecticut, gave the global context and conditions for immigration as well as an overview of the process faced by successive groups of immigrants.

-“Reflect and Respond,” on May 10th will examine current issues threatening our community’s ethnic and religious diversity, and steps citizens can take to get involved and make a difference.
-Panelists will include Mark Overmyer-Velazquez and Jeremy Pressman, University of Connecticut professors and grass-roots organizers, and Victoria Christgau, Founder and Executive Director of the Connecticut Center for Nonviolence.
-Audience questions and discussion will conclude the evening.
+“Reflect and Respond” on May 10th examined current issues threatening our community’s ethnic and religious diversity and steps citizens could take to get involved and make a difference.
+Panelists included Mark Overmyer-Velazquez and Jeremy Pressman, University of Connecticut professors and grass-roots organizers, and Victoria Christgau, Founder and Executive Director of the Connecticut Center for Nonviolence.

-The Ferguson Library in Stamford, in partnership with Connecticut Humanities and Everyday Democracy, presents “Dialogue to Change,” a process that will turn community discussion into action.
+The Ferguson Library in Stamford, in partnership with Connecticut Humanities and Everyday Democracy, presented “Dialogue to Change,” a process that will turn community discussion into action.
 The process will focus on the impact of racism in public education.
-An introductory session for the public will be held on Monday, May 8th at 3:00 p.m. at the Library with special programs, training and workshops over the summer.
+An introductory session for the public was held on Monday, May 8th at the Library with special programs, training and workshops held over the summer.